tenzir/tenzir/docs/docs/use-vast/ingest/README.md

 The object field names correspond to record field names.

 JSON can express only a subset VAST's data model.
-For example, VAST has first-class support IP addresses but they are strings in JSON.
+For example, VAST has first-class support for IP addresses but they are strings in JSON.
 To get the most out of your data and retain domain semantics, [define a schema for your JSON objects](#provide-a-schema-for-unknown-types).

 Consider the this example JSON file `data.json`: